anniedenton/599D-exercise1/README.md

 paper) to participants after publication.
 Our study was approved by the University of Washington IRB.
 ## 3.2 Participants
-Table 1: Participant demographics.
-We report these in aggregate for our set of 14 participants for participant anonymity.
+We report participant demographics in aggregate for our set of 14 participants for participant anonymity.
 Participants sometimes answered more than one option (e.g., race):

 | Race     | Number of participants |